-THE HUMAN MIND: BUILT TO LEARN AND UNLEARN
+THE HUMAN MIND: BUILT TO LEARN AND TO UNLEARN

 Unlearning is not a simple process of deleting or forgetting, however, but is more like rewriting or overwriting.
 This is why learning any new skill or way of behaving requires dedicated practice, not simply will.
 One way to develop a new mindset based more on what is real and true in present time is a regular daily practice of "being present with what is" while noticing, acknowledging, and accepting any thoughts and feelings that surface during the process.
 To attend each thought and feeling, albeit present or past-based, with curiosity and compassion is an exercise of loving presence and can open doorways to deep healing and profound personal transformation.